Zdice: Geography

 Zdice is located about 8 km southwest of Beroun and 31 km southwest of Prague.
 It lies mostly in the Hořovice Uplands, including the built-up area.
 The northwestern part of the municipal territory extends into the Křivoklát Highlands and Křivoklátsko Protected Landscape Area, and includes the highest point of Zdice, which is the hill Kalce at 505 m above sea level.
 The town is situated at the confluence of the Litavka River and the stream Červený potok.

 History

 The first written mention of Zdice is from 1148.
 It was probably founded in 1039.
 Until 1302, it was owned by the bishopric in Prague, then it was joined to the town of Beroun.
 In 1357, the village was merged with the newly established Karlštejn estate, owned by the royal chamber.
 During the rule of King Sigismund, Zdice was annexed to the Točník estate, to which it belonged until 1607.
 From 1607 until the establishment of an independent municipal administration after 1848, the village belonged to the Králův Dvůr estate.

 Zdice underwent industrialisation in the second half of the 19th century, and the population grew.
 In 1872, Zdice was promoted to a market town, and in 1994, it officially became a town.

 Transport

-The D5 motorway from Prague to Plzeň and the Czech-German border in Rozvadov passes through the town.
+The D5 motorway from Prague to Plzeň and the Czech-German border in Rozvadov runs through the town.

+Zdice is located on the railway lines Prague–Klatovy via Plzeň, Prague–České Budějovice and Beroun–Strakonice.